 IPI is 100% self-funding and relies on the sales of our products and services to fund these valuable incarcerated individual training programs.

 - Traditional Industries: Available to purchase by governmental agencies, school districts, non-profit groups and employees of these organizations

 - IPI Farms: Row crops, garden, and cow-calf operations in several locations throughout Iowa

 - Private Sector Work Programs: Partnerships with private sector companies on or off institution grounds

-In total, IPI employs over 700 offenders daily in one of our work programs, accounting for over one million hours of offender work training in the course of a year.
+In total, IPI employs over 800 incarcerated men and women daily in one of our work programs, accounting for over one million hours of work training in the course of a year.